MatinAniss/gpui-book/src/interactivity/index.md

 # Interactivity

-In this chapter, we will show you how to make your GPUI application interactive.
+In this chapter, you will learn how to make your GPUI application interactive.